masoumezabihi/data_engineering_capstone_project/mini_projects/airflow-mini-project1/Readme.md

   --email airflow@example.com \
   --password airflow
 ```
-  Replace the values as needed.
-You can find your container name by running: <br> docker ps
+  🔁 Note: The container name may differ depending on your setup.
+You can find the correct container name by running:
-  Once created, log in using the credentials at the URL above.
+    ```
+    docker ps
+    ```

 > ### 3.
 Enable and Trigger the DAG
  - Find the DAG named marketvol in DAGS